arronax23/SoccerInfo/README.md

 A web scraper application designed to extract football-related data from external websites.
 The application fetches structured information such as leagues, teams, players, and transfers, and stores it in a local database.

 The solution is built using the Clean Architecture approach, which separates concerns into distinct layers (Presentation, Application, Domain, Persistence, Infrastructure).
+It also adopts the CQRS pattern.

 Data is displayed in a React frontend app, allowing users to browse up-to-date football information.

 ## Technologies